-- The shares are in registered form or deposited with an accredited institution. - The receiving corporation holds at least 5% of the capital of the distributing company and is the effective beneficiary of the dividends.1 - The qualifying 5% share in the capital of the distributing company must be held for at least two years.
+- The shares are in registered form or deposited with an accredited institution. - The receiving corporation holds at least 5% of the capital of the distributing company ("Qualifying Shareholding") and is the effective beneficiary of the dividends.2 - The Qualifying Shareholding must be held for at least two years.

-Specific rules apply for dividends distributed within corporations filing a consolidated tax return (see Tax Consolidation below).
+Specific rules apply for dividends distributed within corporations filing a consolidated tax return (see below Tax Consolidation).

-The 5% capital threshold refers only to financial rights as they have recently been defined in French case law.2 This proves flexible where companies issue preferred stock with increased financial rights and reduced voting rights.
+The Qualifying Shareholding refers only to financial rights as they have recently been defined in French case law.3 This proves flexible where companies issue preferred stock with increased financial rights and reduced voting rights.

-The exemption applies from the first day of the 5% holding, provided that the holding period is ultimately maintained for two years.
+The exemption applies from the first day of the Qualifying Shareholding, provided that the holding period is ultimately maintained for two years.
 Failure to maintain the shares for two years will result in a claw-back of the exemption.
-Late-payment interest along with the applicable C.I.T. must be paid within three months of the date of disposal of the shares.
+Late-payment interest along with the applicable C.I.T. must be paid within three months from the date of disposal of the shares that causes the termination of the Qualifying Shareholding.
 A disposal of shares within the course of a tax-free reorganization is disregarded for D.R.D. purposes.